f2reninj5/progblack-summative-1/README.md

 | createdAt     | integer | A JavaScript timestamp from when the playlist was created.                  |

 # DELETE /user/:username/playlist/:name/song/:index

+A user can remove a song from their playlist by the index of the song in the playlist.

 ## Path parameters